jacegu/javieracero.com/_drafts/design-consistency.markdown

 It is imperative to allow for incremental changes to happen, adapting to increasing complexity.
 These may or may not cross-pollinate between subsets of the system when needed, without explicitly enforcing it.

 A small set of building blocks, patterns and restrictions are OK to begin with, but always take them with a grain of salt.
 Be flexible and allow for rules to be broken.
-That's were innovation starts.
+That is were innovation starts.